 If you have been convicted of a crime in Colorado, we may be able to get the judgment set aside.
-Call our Denver criminal defense attorneys at (303)222-0330 for a FREE consultation on your post-conviction options.
+Call our Denver criminal defense attorneys for a free consultation on your post-conviction options.

 Convicted in Nevada?
 See our article about post-conviction relief in Nevada.

 - C.R.S. § 18-1-410; Colorado Rules of Criminal Procedure 35(c).

 - Colorado Rules of Criminal Procedure 35(c)(2).

 - Criminal Procedure 35(c) (3)(V).

 - Colorado Rules of Criminal Procedure 33(b).